 If your entity is authorised and regulated by us, you are required to take out and maintain PII in accordance with the Professional Indemnity Insurance Rules.

-Prior to authorisation from us you will have to demonstrate that you have or are obtaining a policy of insurance.
+Prior to authorisation from us you will have to demonstrate that you have or are obtaining an insurance policy.
 You are unable to practise until you have the PII in place and this should remain in place throughout all the time that you practise.

 A qualifying insurer is an insurer that:

 The minimum level of cover is £2 million and applies regardless of the actual wording of the policies.
-The minimum level of cover is contained within the QIA.
+The minimum level of cover is contained within the Qualifying Insurers Agreement (QIA).

 The minimum level of cover you are required to take is for £2 million however the total amount of PII you need will depend on the size of your entity and exposure to risk.
 You should seek advice from your broker and/or insurer to ensure that you have a sufficient level of cover for your entity.